 I ended up enjoying a lot of green tea/matcha items during the trip including this swirled matcha + black sesame soft serve on a charcoal cone from Mr. Matcha.
 The bitter yet sweet flavors balanced each other and the cone had a cinnamon note, so yummy!

 One of the highlights of the weekend was going to “1,000 steps Beach” at Laguna Beach.
 I was worried when I heard the name, but it was about 200+ steps down to the most beautiful view.
-The houses lining the beach were million dollar mansions and the cliffs and waves made for a beautiful sight.
+The houses and hotels in Laguna Beach were million dollar mansions and the cliffs and waves made for a beautiful sight.
 The trek back up was well worth the experience!

 It was such a fun packed short trip.
 Glad to have been able to try out some new eats + enjoy some old favorites!